Pest animals

 Feral animal control is done in accordance with the Animal Welfare Act 2002 and the Biosecurity and Agriculture Management Act 2007.
 The methods used by us are target-specific, humane and approved by Department of Primary Industries and Regional Development.

 Special considerations are made for the safety of the general public and domestic pets while the program is carried out.
-Only feral animals, not domestic pets, are targeted by this program.

 Who undertakes the control?